-The guiding principle underlying DOJ's FOIA Guidelines is the presumption of openness.
+The guiding principle underlying the Attorney General's 2022 FOIA Guidelines is the presumption of openness.
 The Guidelines also highlight the importance of agency leadership in ensuring effective FOIA administration.

 Please answer the following questions about FOIA leadership at your agency and describe the steps your agency has taken to ensure that the presumption of openness is being applied to all decisions involving the FOIA.